walkeralicia/Anorexia_CNV_GWAS/README.md

  # Pipeline

-Folders **/01_Samples** and **/02_CNVs** describe Anorexia Nervosa (AN) phenotype extraction and CNV-level quality-control specific to acquired UKB input data.
+Folders **/01_Samples** and **/02_CNVs** describe Anorexia Nervosa (AN) phenotype extraction and CNV-level quality-control specific to acquired UK Biobank (UKB) input data.

 All downstream folders describe a general CNV-burden pipeline that can be applied on any CNV data that is in PLINK cfile format (i.e., .cnv, .fam, .map).
-Moreover, any set of covariates (e.g., PCs, Sex, Age, Array type, etc.) and trait (binary or continuous) of interest can be used.
+Moreover, any set of covariates (e.g., PCs, Sex, Age, Array type) and trait (binary or continuous) of interest can be used.

  Folders with scripts: